tt-internship/.github/profile/README.md

 You are eligble to apply for an internship with us, of you study at B.Sc. or M.Sc. level in a field relevant to what we do.
 If you are interested - we have a [sub page dedicated to more details on this](https://github.com/orgs/thetechcollective/discussions/2)

+**Register you interest in an internship with .tech that** simply by creating an issue of type [Register your intrest and a bit about you](https://github.com/tt-internship/public-discussions/issues/new?&template=interested.yml).

 ## Contact us

 If need to get in contact with the community lead you can contact @lakruzz at [lakr@thetechcollective.eu](mailto:lakr@thetechcollective.eu).